-To assist with this complication, some schools are working on occupational therapy integration.
-An occupational therapist goes into a classroom and works with students.
-This individual will watch to see if children are using the proper grasp on a pencil.
-Do they need more practice to help fine motor movement for better writing?
+Occupational therapists play a critical role in a school setting.
+Not only are they helping children perform daily activities they are also assisting other school staff.
+An occupational therapist can enter a classroom and watch to see if children are using the proper grasp on a pencil.
+Do they need more practice to help their fine motor movement for better writing?
 In addition to this, many teachers note that students come to school without the ability to use scissors.
 This skill involves a lot of muscles and time.
-Having another adult in the room to work on these while teaching continues is less disruptive for all.
+Having another adult in the room to work on this while teaching continues is less disruptive for all.
 While some students may not require OT time, they often pick up skills within small groups to assist them.

-Traditionally, pulling a student out of class time for an occupational therapy may mean drills and exercises to work on fine motor skills.
-While this is beneficial, seeing students in real time during class will change up how therapists may address their needs.
+Some schools are working on occupational therapy integration.
+Traditionally, pulling a student out of class time for occupational therapy may mean drills and exercises to work on fine motor skills.
+While this is beneficial, seeing students in real-time during class will change up how therapists may address their needs.
 An occupational therapist may note that their student does well with small written assignments.
 However, when the writing task is longer, they shut down and do not want to do their work.
 If they are in the classroom, they may help the child to break it down and take it sentence by sentence until the work is complete.
 This will allow the child to build their confidence and complete work.

 Schools and districts should look at the needs of their students.
 If there are not enough therapists to work with all children, this may help to get additional children the support they need.
 Talk with classroom teachers to see how they would utilize such a program, and come up with plans to make scheduling work.
 The cost of this may help budgets, and the fact that more children will get assistance earlier on will save districts in the end.

 If you are an occupational therapist ready to join the ProCare Therapy team and want to make an impact within a school district, follow the button below to search OT and COTA jobs across the country!